elyerrlabs/laravel-runtime/README.md

 Laravel Runtime exists to support **custom runtimes and mini-frameworks** that:

-- Use Laravel as a dependency
+- Use Laravel as a dependency, not as a full-stack framework
-- Do not require the full Laravel feature set
+- Require a **minimal and predictable execution environment**
-- Need a clean, controlled Artisan environment
+- Expose a **controlled subset of Artisan commands**
-- Want to stay upgrade-safe over time

-A real-world example is **Elymod**, a modular mini-framework built on top of Laravel Runtime.
-Elymod uses familiar Laravel `make:*` commands while enforcing a reduced and predictable runtime.
+- Must remain **upgrade-safe** across Laravel versions

+Its primary real-world implementation is **Elymod**, where Laravel Runtime acts as the infrastructure layer that enables modular development without inheriting the full Laravel application lifecycle.

 ---

+## 🧩 Why Laravel Runtime?

+Laravel is powerful, but not always appropriate as a complete framework for:

+- Modular platforms
+- Authorization servers
+- OAuth2 / Passport-based systems
+- Opinionated internal runtimes

+Laravel Runtime positions Laravel as an **engine**, not as the final product.

+---

 ## ✨ Core Features

-- **Selective Artisan Commands**
+- **Selective Artisan Exposure**
-  Only explicitly allowed commands are exposed (for example, `make:*`).
+  Only explicitly allowed commands (such as `make:*`) are registered and executable.

 - **Custom Runtime Bootstrap**
-  Overrides Laravel’s Application and Console Kernel to control initialization.
+  Replaces Laravel’s default Application and Console Kernel to control the initialization flow.

 - **Command Map Filtering**
-  Internally filters Laravel’s command registry without modifying vendor files.
+  Filters Laravel’s internal command registry without modifying vendor files.

 - **Upgrade-Safe by Design**
-  No forks, no vendor hacks, no fragile overrides.
+  No forks, no patches, no vendor overrides.

-- **Framework-Oriented**
+- **Framework-Oriented Architecture**
-  Ideal for building modular systems, internal platforms, or opinionated runtimes.
+  Designed specifically to support mini-frameworks and modular systems.

+---

+## 🏗 Real-World Usage: Elymod

+**Elymod** is a modular mini-framework built on top of Laravel Runtime.
+It is designed to:

+- Build self-contained modules for an **OAuth2 Passport Server**
+- Enforce strict boundaries between modules
+- Provide familiar Laravel generators (`make:model`, `make:seeder`, etc.)
+- Prevent uncontrolled framework growth

+Laravel Runtime is the **core infrastructure layer** that makes Elymod possible.

 ---